Church Safety Statement

-Where you are an employer and have three or more employees, or you make use of volunteers, you will need one.
+Where you are an employer and have three or more employees, you will need one in writing.
 Here, it must meet certain requirements.
-For example, it will certainly need to be in writing detailing the organisation and arrangements for managing health and safety.
 Any risk assessments you complete will help inform what needs to be included.
-The Safety Statement will need to be revised periodically and communicated to all employees and volunteers.
+The Safety Statement will need to be revised periodically and communicated to all employees.

 - A general statement, dated and signed, usually by a member of the Select Vestry